-- Withdraw the Farmer Fair Practices proposed final rule and reissue a rule that supports the original intent of the Packers and Stockyards Act, to ensure that poultry and livestock corporations treat American livestock and poultry farmers fairly, and issue a plan for the vigorous enforcement of these rules with roles for USDA, DOJ, and the Federal Trade Commission to create a more fair and competitive market and protect the rights and livelihoods of farmers and ranchers. - Restore the Packers and Stockyards Division (PSD) within the Agricultural Marketing Service, originally the Packers and Stockyards Administration, to a standalone agency within USDA charged with jurisdiction over Packers and Stockyards Act enforcement.
-Consider broadening the mandate of the agency, reconstituted as the Fair and Competitive Markets Administration. - Create an Office of Special Counsel at USDA to bring Packers and Stockyards Act and Agricultural Fair Practices Act enforcement cases, in coordination with DOJ and the Office of General Counsel. - Consider proposed mergers and acquisitions, joint ventures, and investments in food, seed, fertilizer, pesticides, and other inputs, and distribution companies as 'of national significance' and eligible for heightened regulatory scrutiny. - Implement stricter financing requirements for federally backed loans made for contract animal agriculture facilities to ensure that production contract lengths equal the length of the loans, that production contracts include binding delivery requirements (weight, flocks, etc.) when federally backed loans are used to finance a facility, and that a signed contract must be in place in order for a contract production operation loan to be made, even for preferred lenders. - Direct the Office of the Chief Economist to conduct a comprehensive study of shifting land ownership patterns, including increasing purchases of prime agriculture lands by private equity firms and other non-farming, corporate entities, and the anticipated impact on private ownership of farming or ranching lands in the coming decades.
+- Withdraw the Farmer Fair Practices proposed final rule and reissue a rule that supports the original intent of the Packers and Stockyards Act, to ensure that poultry and livestock corporations treat American livestock and poultry farmers fairly, and issue a plan for the vigorous enforcement of these rules with roles for USDA, DOJ, and the Federal Trade Commission to create a more fair and competitive market and protect the rights and livelihoods of farmers and ranchers - Restore the Grain Inspection, Packers and Stockyards Administration to a standalone agency - Consider proposed mergers and acquisitions, joint ventures, and investments in food, seed, fertilizer, pesticides, and other inputs, and distribution companies as 'of national significance' and eligible for heightened regulatory scrutiny. - Implement stricter financing requirements for federally backed loans made for contract animal agriculture facilities to ensure that production contract lengths equal the length of the loans, that production contracts include binding delivery requirements (weight, flocks, etc.) when federally backed loans are used to finance a facility, and that a signed contract must be in place in order for a contract production operation loan to be made, even for preferred lenders. - Direct the Office of the Chief Economist to conduct a comprehensive study of shifting land ownership patterns, including increasing purchases of prime agriculture lands by private equity firms and other non-farming, corporate entities, and the anticipated impact on private ownership of farming or ranching lands in the coming decades.